Where Does California Get its Water

 The conveyance of water moving north to south relies on the movement of that water through the Delta and its maze of levees and islands while maintaining the right balance of saltwater and fresh water.

-These mountain ranges surrounding the area North of Central Valley all have thick snow base in the winter that melts in the spring and summer months that fill California rivers and stream like the Sacramento and San Joaquin rivers providing much-needed water.
+These mountain ranges surrounding the area North of Central Valley all have thick snow base in the winter that melts in the spring and summer months that fill California rivers and streams like the Sacramento and San Joaquin rivers providing much-needed water.
 They supply water to the Sacramento-San Joaquin Delta, a water source that serves roughly 25 million Californians via the State Water Project.

 The northern one-third is known as the Sacramento Valley and the southern two-thirds is known as the San Joaquin Valley.
 About 75% of the irrigated land in California and 17% of the Nation’s irrigated land is in the California Central Valley.
 About 20% of the state’s groundwater demand is supplied from pumping Central Valley aquifers, making it the second-most-pumped aquifer system in the U.S.

-The Sacramento-San Joaquin Delta is the hub of California’s water supply, supplying fresh water to two-thirds of the state’s population and millions of acres of farmland.
 Saltwater from the San Francisco Bay mixes with fresh water from the Sacramento, San Joaquin, and other rivers to create the largest estuary on the West Coast.
 Groundwater accounts for about 30% of the annual supply of both types of water used for agricultural and urban purposes.

-Where Does Southern California Get its Water
+Where Does Southern California Get Its Water Supply

 Moving south of the Central Valley lies the Southern region of California which holds 80% of the population but only produces around 20% of the state’s supply of water.
 This means that a large portion of water that is produced in the Northern end of California is pumped down into the dry arid regions of southern California to meet their much larger demand.